ethereum-optimism/batch-submitter/README.md

 * Most verbose: `export DEBUG=info*,error*,warn*,debug*`

 ## Testing & linting

+### Local

 - Run unit tests with `yarn test`
 - See lint errors with `yarn lint`; auto-fix with `yarn lint --fix`

+### Submission

+You may test a submission locally against a local Hardhat fork.

+1. Follow the instructions [here](https://github.com/ethereum-optimism/hardhat) to run a Hardhat node.
+2. Change the Batch Submitter `.env` field `L1_NODE_WEB3_URL` to the local Hardhat url.
+Depending on which network you are using, update `ADDRESS_MANAGER_ADDRESS` according to the [Regenesis repo](https://github.com/ethereum-optimism/regenesis).
+3. Also check `L2_NODE_WEB3_URL` is correctly set and has transactions to submit.
+3. Run `yarn build` to build your changes.
+4. Start Batch Submitter with `yarn start`.
+It will automatically start submitting pending transactions from L2.